Life After Backpacking: 5 Tips for Settling Down But Still Daydreaming

 #1: Keep Learning About the World

-I have a lovely example of this from a good friend of mine who’s an even more vehemently independent traveler than me.
+I have a lovely example of this from a good friend of mine who’s a more vehemently independent traveler than me.
 Now that she’s put down the backpack to marry a guy who’s not so interested in travel, and she’s had a baby, she’s found a unique way to deal with her itchy feet.
-While she’s feeding her baby – those long hours that others might spend watching mindless TV – she keeps the atlas open in front of her, memorizing the geography of the continents where she’s traveled least.
+While she’s feeding her baby — those long hours that others might spend watching mindless TV — she keeps an atlas open in front of her, memorizing the geography of the continents where she’s traveled least.
 She can already draw an accurate map of all the countries of South America, and now she’s moved on to figuring out how those many nations of Africa fit together.

 Girl staring up on Bucharest, staring up